Beate-IBM/digital-tech-tutorial-visual-recogniton/README.md

     ![](/screenshots/visual-recognition-4.png)

 * You can see that four new classes were created, **macke**, **renoir**, **rubens** and **vangogh**
-* This custom classifier does not contain a Negative zip file.
+* This Custom Classifier does not contain a Negative zip file.
 It is recommended but not required

 ## Train your Watson Visual Recognition Custom Classifier